FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Method

-We enforce agreement between the two branches via the Dual Consistency Loss (DCL), which penalizes discrepancies in the predicted state changes:
+Agreement is enforced via the Dual Consistency Loss (DCL):

 Each branch individually is conservative and satisfies a single-sided hard bound.
-However, the averaged update does not theoretically guarantee satisfaction of both bounds unless the two branches agree exactly.
-Therefore, in all dual-bounded experiments we report violation rates and conditional violation magnitudes as first-class metrics, rather than claiming strict two-sided feasibility.
-Empirically, DCL training drives violations to near-zero levels with negligible magnitudes.
+The averaged update always guarantees conservation, but simultaneous satisfaction of both bounds holds only when the two branches agree exactly; in practice, DCL training drives violations to near-zero levels with negligible magnitudes.
+We report violation rates and conditional magnitudes as first-class metrics in all dual-bounded experiments.